Founder and Principal

 The author of numerous articles, Bill has also contributed a chapter to Disorganized Religion: The Evangelization of Youth and Young Adults.
 He has compiled several original editions of poetry, prayers, and prose.
 His interests include outdoor sports, the visual arts and music, reading, writing, and long conversations over a good cup of coffee.
 Most of all, he’s excited about spending time with Tara and their children.

 Content Manager & Editor

-Laura Merzig Fabrycky is a freelance writer and editor, whose previous work experience includes program management at the Ethics and Public Policy Center, communications work for the Program for Theological Education by Extension, and private ghostwriting and editing for clients in a broad range of fields around the world.
-A graduate of Wheaton College (B.A., political science) and Virginia Theological Seminary (M.T.S., systematic theology), her writing has been published in Books & Culture, The Review of Faith and International Affairs, and Good Housekeeping Middle East.
+Laura Merzig Fabrycky is a freelance writer and editor, whose previous work experience includes program management at the Ethics and Public Policy Center, communications work for the Program for Theological Education by Extension, and writing and editing for clients in a broad range of fields around the world.
+A graduate of Wheaton College (B.A., political science) and Virginia Theological Seminary (M.T.S., systematic theology), her writing has been published in Books & Culture, The Review of Faith and International Affairs, the Foreign Service Journal, and Good Housekeeping Middle East.
 A diplomatic trailing spouse and mother to two young daughters, Laura has lived in Doha, Qatar, and Amman, Jordan, and travels widely with her globe-trotting portable tribe, scribbling poetry on grocery receipts as she goes.

 Content & Program Coordinator